TritonDataCenter/minecrab/README.md

 Use its tags to find the instances ID:

 ```
-$ sdc-listmachines --tag "minecraft=*" | json -a id tags
+$ sdc-listmachines --tag "minecrab=*" | json -a id tags
 17e4ab29-85d5-46a6-b246-f81c80e1c4c7 {
-  "minecraft": "alcyone"
+  "minecrab": "alcyone"
 }
 058b1756-ba7c-40a9-ef9c-a9e26019a64a {
-  "minecraft": "persephone"
+  "minecrab": "persephone"
 }
 ```

 In this case we have two minecrab servers.
 "Persephone" is the one that failed to launch, so lets kill it.
 Use `sdc-deletemachine` to delete the instance.
 Then use `sdc-getmachine` to monitor its death.: